 Pairing Suggestion

-Store cooled green beans in an airtight container for up to 3 days.
-Reheat briefly in a hot skillet or under the broiler for a minute to refresh the caramelization.
-Leftovers also work cold in salads or grain bowls where you want lightly charred vegetable texture.
-Try with my 15-Minute Honey-Sriracha Glazed Salmon and Perfect No-Stir Parmesan Risotto.
+Store leftovers in an airtight container for up to 3 days.
+Reheat quickly in a hot skillet or under the broiler, or serve them cold in grain bowls with Honey-Sriracha Glazed Salmon or No-Stir White Wine Parmesan Risotto.

 Make It Yours

-• Acid swap: Finish with a splash of rice vinegar or balsamic for contrast to the caramelized edges.
+- Finish with rice vinegar or balsamic for sharper contrast.

 Kitchen Connections